lilively/MRSplotter/README.md

 # Overview

-MRSPlotter is a specialized software tool for the visualization and generating publication-ready plots from jMRUI text format or the standardized XML format produced by jMRUI2XML. .
-The application supports loading both single- and multivoxel files containing spectral data, viewing, editing, and exporting the data in CSV format.
-This allows for modifications, such as filling in missing information, before using the created CSV file as input data.
-Additionally, MRSPlotter enables the generation of various plot types, including subplots and superimposed plots, and facilitates the export of visualizations for publications and presentations.
+MRSPlotter is a specialized software tool designed for visualizing magnetic resonance spectroscopy data and generating publication-quality figures from various file formats.
+The application accommodates both single-voxel and multivoxel spectral data files.
+Users can view and edit the data and subsequently export it in CSV or standardized XML format.
+This workflow enables modifications, such as adding missing information, before using the files for plotting.
+MRSPlotter produces a range of plot types, including subplots and overlaid spectra, and exports figures suitable for both publication and presentation.

 ## Windows Installation